pawl/raspberry-pi-1u-server/README.md

     ![installing relay 2](https://raw.githubusercontent.com/pawl/raspberry-pi-1u-server/master/pictures/relay_install_2.jpg)

-1. Wire the 4 of the 5 5V USB power terminal wires from the ATX breakout board to NC terminals on the 8 channel relay and wire the other side of the relay to the "+" on the terminal block for 4 of the 5 Pi's.
+1. Wire 4 of the 5 5V USB terminal "+" wires from the ATX breakout board to NC terminals on the 8 channel relay, and wire the other side of the relay to the "+" on the USB terminal block for 4 of the 5 Pi's.
 [More relay setup instructions](https://labensky.de/raspberry-pi-relay-module-wiring/)
 1. Drill holes in the chassis and insert nylon standoffs for the 1 channel relay.

     ![installing 1 ch relay part 1](https://raw.githubusercontent.com/pawl/raspberry-pi-1u-server/master/pictures/relay_1_ch_install_1.jpg)
     ![installing 1 ch relay part 2](https://raw.githubusercontent.com/pawl/raspberry-pi-1u-server/master/pictures/relay_1_ch_install_2.jpg)

 1. Wire DC+ on the relay to a 3.3V GPIO pin from a Pi that is powered by the 8 channel relay.
 DC- will need to be wired to a ground GPIO pin and IN will need to be wired to GPIO pin 18.
-Finally, wire the 5V power from the ATX breakout board to NC and COM to the "+" on the terminal block for the Pi isn't powered by the 8 channel relay to NC and COM.
+Finally, wire the 5V power from the ATX breakout board to NC, and wire COM to the "+" on the terminal block for the Pi isn't powered by the 8 channel relay.

     ![installing 1 ch relay part 3](https://raw.githubusercontent.com/pawl/raspberry-pi-1u-server/master/pictures/relay_1_ch_install_3.jpg)